 Designer Career Paths

-In this time, I've watched Design transform itself into what it is today – a valued driver of business growth.
+Across my career, I've watched Design transform itself into what it is today – a valued driver of business growth.
 It wasn't always like this.

 With this transformation, new opportunities have emerged for designers of all stripes, and especially those just getting started.
 Opportunities exist everywhere – Consultancies, startups, ad agencies, corporate inhouse, remote designer working on a beach somewhere in South America.
 There was a time if you ever went to work in-house at a company, it meant you sucked and couldn't cut it at a real agency.
 Those days are over.
 Fortune 100 companies get the value of design now, and are putting the pieces in place for design leadership at all levels.
 They know they cannot compete in the marketplace without the competitive advantage design brings.